jeremy-w/nerdcamp-flutter-2020.07/README.md

   I deviated from the codelab in favor of creating a Cupertino-style app, which walked straight into issues with rotation and dark mode.
   The rotation issue looks to be a fundamental issue with how Flutter approaches rendering & iOS handles rotation.
   I never quite got Text rendering properly in Dark Mode; the CupertinoThemeData and the ThemeData just aren't on speaking terms.
+- On [Day 2](./Day2.md), I looked more at how Flutter is architected and how it addresses cross-cutting concerns like accessibility and internationalization.
+The general answer is "it's got those covered", but there are some details I'm not convinced it does handle, the biggest probably being announcing changes (Web: [aria-live regions](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions), iOS: `UIAccessibility.post(notification: .layoutChanged, argument: stringOrView)`, Android: [accessibilityLiveRegion](https://codelabs.developers.google.com/codelabs/basic-android-accessibility/#6)).

 ## Side Jaunts
 - Dark Mode: CupertinoThemeData correctly picks up the system brightness, but in a CupertinoApp, the ThemeData does not, so Text seems to render as if in light mode all the time.